Browse our guides or talk to our team.

-A process flowchart is probably the most versatile of the four commonly used flowchart types because it can be applied to virtually anything.
+A process flowchart or process flow diagram is probably the most versatile of the four commonly used flowchart types because it can be applied to virtually anything, from ITSM processes to approval processes.
+Process flowcharts or process mapping can help quickly explain how something gets done in your organization.
+Sometimes, these types use a standard language or notation, like Business Process Modeling and Notation.
 Use a process flow diagram to:

 The swimlane flowchart comes in handy when you need to show multiple flows of information side by side.
 Swimlane diagrams might sound really similar to a workflow diagram, but the key here is that it allows you to create different categories where activity takes place.

 A swimlane flowchart or diagram is great for documenting a whole process that interacts with different segments of an organization or requires collaboration among different teams.
 The below example illustrates the way an internal-facing department runs parallel with an external-facing one and at what times in the process they interact with each other.

 More complicated diagrams could include five, six, or even more swimlanes, like for each department within an organization or each role on a cross-functional team.
 The goal of swimlanes is to clarify and simplify a flowchart, though, so avoid adding too many lanes and keep things simple!

 Learn more about swimlane diagrams with our resource videos, What is a Swimlane Diagram? and How to Make a Swimlane Diagram.

 A data flowchart or data flow diagram shows the way data is processed.
 It comes in handy when you want to design or analyze a system.
 Although most often used for software development and design, it can be used to analyze any type of information flow, like how information moves through a business.
 The below example shows a typical sales funnel.
 In this case the “data” is consumer behavior.

 All of the four most common flowchart types listed above — and other flowchart variations — do one thing really well: they visually capture a step-by-step process.